rawezh97/Al-Khwarizmi-math-game/README.md

 ## Getting Started
 1. Clone the repository:

-2. Open [emulator name] and load the game.
+2. Open [emu8086] and load the game.

 ## Instructions
 - Type `-1` to exit the game.